Danko-Lab/proseq2.0/README.md

                    [default: 0]
 --UMI2=0           The length of UMI barcode on the 5' of R2 read.
                    [default: 0]
+If both UMI1 and UMI2 are set to 0, NO PCR deduplicates will perform.

 --ADD_B1=0    The length of additional barcode that will be trimmed
                     on the 5' of R1 read. [default: 0]
 --ADD_B2=0    The length of additional barcode that will be trimmed